Azlaan20/CODSOFT/README.md

 [Task 2 Details and Code](link_to_task_2_folder)

 ### Task 3: Customer Churn Prediction
 In Task 3, I developed a model to predict customer churn for a subscription-based service or business.
-I used historical customer data, including usage behavior and demographics, and experimented with algorithms like Logistic Regression, Random Forests, and Gradient Boosting.
+I used historical customer data, including usage behaviour and demographics, and experimented with algorithms like Logistic Regression, Random Forests, and Gradient Boosting.

 [Task 3 Details and Code](link_to_task_3_folder)